Rattle GUI

 Rattle GUI is a free and open source software (GNU GPL v2) package providing a graphical user interface (GUI) for data mining using the R statistical programming language.
 Rattle is used in a variety of situations.
 Currently there are 15 different government departments in Australia, in addition to various other organisations around the world, which use Rattle in their data mining activities and as a statistical package.

 Rattle provides considerable data mining functionality by exposing the power of the R Statistical Software through a graphical user interface.
 Rattle is also used as a teaching facility to learn the R software Language.
 There is a Log Code tab, which replicates the R code for any activity undertaken in the GUI, which can be copied and pasted.
 Rattle can be used for statistical analysis, or model generation.
 Rattle allows for the dataset to be partitioned into training, validation and testing.
 The dataset can be viewed and edited.
 There is also an option for scoring an external data file.

+Rattle was originally released in early 2006 and relaunched in 2025.
+The relaunch replaced the dated R interface with a modern look using the Flutter framework and includes new modules to input R code as well predefined code modules.